 "I'm sorry, Professor," he replied, "but I was surprised.
 They're hostages?"

 "Yes.
 They are what we feel you will sorely miss."

 He now had a puzzled expression.
 "Sorely miss?"

-"Surely you figured out the egg clue," she said, looking at him in horror.
+"Surely you figured out the egg clue," she insisted, looking at him in horror.

 Looking down in shame, he answered, "No, Professor."